hendrikfolkerts/sesmopy/README.md

 - in Windows: python main.py
 - in Linux: python3 main.py

-Versions built for Windows or Linux have an executable with the name "SESEuPy" in the program directory.
+Versions built for Windows or Linux have an executable with the name "SESMoPy" in the program directory.

 CHANGELOG